 3. Evaluate information, ideas, and arguments about the history of crime, including those from cultures other than their own;

-4. Demonstrate intermediate communication skills (written and/or oral and/or visual) and information literacy skills relevant to history;
+4. Demonstrate intermediate written and visual communication skills, and information literacy skills relevant to history;

 5. Reflect on their learning and express an ethical stance towards the history of crime in Australia.